RBZ offers banks cheap money to increase private sector lending - NewZimbabwe.com

 By Alois Vinga

-THE Reserve Bank of Zimbabwe (RBZ) has moved to offer banking institutions in the country a cheaper financing facility in a bid to boost credit availability to the private sector and economic growth support.
+THE Reserve of Zimbabwe (RBZ) has moved to offer banking institutions in country a cheaper financing facility in a bid to boost credit availability to the private sector and support economic growth .

-Speaking in a recent Monetary Policy Statement, RBZ governor John Mangudya expressed deep concerns about the depressed levels of productivity and their implications on both exchange rate stability and potential output of the economy.
+RBZ Governor John Mangudya speaking at the recent Monetary Policy Statement launch expressed concern about the depressed levels of productivity and their implications on both exchange rate stability as well as potential output of the economy.

 “In this regard, and consistent with the monetary targeting framework, the bank will introduce measures and incentives to encourage banks to increase long term lending to enhance credit to the private sector to support economic growth.

-The central bank governor said this measure is meant to break the cycle of short-termism in the credit market as well as encourage banks to promote long term savings in their portfolios.
+The Central Bank Governor said this measure is meant to break the cycle of short-termism in the credit market as well as encourage banks to promote long term savings on their portfolios.

-In addition, the RBZ will also be deepening financial inclusion, particularly aimed at enhancing access to finance by small to medium enterprises in consideration of their growing role in the economy.
+In addition, the RBZ will also be deepening financial inclusion, particularly aimed at enhancing access to finance by small to medium enterprises given their growing role in the economy.

 “The Bank shall, therefore, only intervene on a targeted basis to support the productive sectors of the economy under its special productive sector financing window in its role as the lender of last resort to stimulate economic activity,” Mangudya said.